-The steam lines located in the central utility plants, mechanical rooms and in the steam tunnels are under a tremendous amount of pressure.
+Working safely with steam systems involves properly selected equipment, regular equipment inspection and maintenance, safe work procedures, PPE and employee training.
+The steam lines located in the central utility plants, mechanical rooms and in the steam tunnels are under tremendous pressure.
 Steam is particularly hazardous due to its high pressure and temperature (as high as 150psi and 366°F).
 If a person were to be in the line of fire, severe injury is certain.
-Working safely with steam systems involves properly selected equipment, regular equipment inspection and maintenance, safe work procedures and employee training.